raminderis/hello_factory/README.md

 # Hello World Project

-A simple Python project that prints 'Hello, World!' to the console.
+A simple Python project that prints 'hello world' to the console.

 ## Description

-This is a basic Python script demonstrating a simple console output program.
+This project contains a basic Python script that demonstrates the classic "Hello World" program.

 ## Requirements